deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "The humans *need* those things coded in law."
 Regaari pointed out.
 "In fact they were, from what I gather, something of a revolutionary concept when first introduced.
 We meanwhile have always taken them as self-evident.
 You don't need a law granting people the freedom to.. to breathe, or to eat."

-Giymuy chuffed. "'*We hold these truths to be self-evident*…'" she quoted.
+Giymuy chuffed. "'*We hold these truths to be self-evident*...'" she quoted.

 Regaari, being the one who had first introduced that document to her, recognised the quotation instantly.
 "Missing, of course, the irony that if they really WERE self-evident then they would never have had to write them down."